captn3m0/nebula/README.md

 2. openbox, kodi configuration to run on boot along with the Steam Controller for the HTPC setup
 3. Docker main configuration with half-baked CA setup
 4. btrfs-backed subvolumes and snapshotting for most things in /mnt/xwing/ (in-progress)
+5. User-creation on the main server.
+(I'm using a common user for media applications and specific users for other applications)

+# License

+All code in this repository is shared under the [MIT License](https://nemo.mit-license.org/).